Dear Members and Delegates

 In keeping with the Yorkshire venue, the meeting this year is entitled ‘The Full Monty’.
 Interpret it as you will but we hope that everything you would wish to see will be demonstrated or on show at the meeting !

 As usual the meeting will be preceded by the training day, organised expertly as ever by Mr Paul Leeder.
-This year the training day will be sponsored by Johnson & Johnson and will be held in the Leeds Institute for Minimally Invasive Therapy (LIMIT) and supported by B.Braun, Inovus and Karl Storz.
+This year the training day is being sponsored by Johnson & Johnson and held in the Leeds Institute for Minimally Invasive Therapy (LIMIT), supported by B.Braun Medical Ltd, Cook Medical, Inovus Medical and Karl Storz Endoscopy (UK) Ltd.

-This will provide opportunities for a large number of trainees at different stages to receive a day of focused hands-on training with a high ratio of very experienced trainers to trainees.
-LapPass will again be represented both on the training day and throughout the meeting, with plenty of opportunities for certification.
+This provides opportunities for a large number of trainees at different stages to receive a day of focused hands-on training with a high ratio of very experienced trainers to trainees.
+LapPass is again being represented both on the training day and throughout the meeting, with plenty of opportunities for certification.

 The live and ‘as live’ operating brings a wealth of extremely talented surgeons to the table.
 Cases will be transmitted from operating theatres in Leeds and Sheffield, with additional ‘as live’ cases presented within the auditorium.
 As a result we are planning on showcasing procedures on all the general surgical solid organs (liver, spleen, adrenal and pancreas) as well as some intra-luminal gastric surgery.
 The latest in robotic technology will be on show from Sheffield using Firefly fluorescence and demonstrating a complete mesocolic excision.